alexandrelamberty/weather-cli/README.md

 # Weather CLI

-Simple app that scrape a local website to show the weather for 12 days.
+Simple CLI app that scrape a local website to show the weather for 12 days or the current day.

 ## Installation